 Under State provisions, local Boards of Education are required to provide transportation for students attending primary, secondary and high school facilities including, but not limited to, public, private and charter schools.
-Due to limited availability, LATMD is unable to assist in the provision of this transportation.

-School buses are utilized during evacuations for emergencies and disasters.
+School buses are utilized for the general public during evacuations for emergencies and disasters.